Nethereum/Nethereum.BlockchainStorage/Storage/README.md

 ## Blockchain Storage

-The Nethereum blockhain store is a library that allows the retrieving and storage of the Ethereum Blockchain by connecting a Node using RPC.
+The Nethereum blockchain store is a base library that allows the retrieving and storage of the Ethereum Blockchain by connecting a Node using RPC.

 The current implementation processes and stores Blocks, Transactions, Logs, Contracts and the VM Stack.